Mia-Melishchuk/Big-Ideas-Final-Project/README.md

 Crime: https://data.wprdc.org/dataset/monthly-criminal-activity-dashboard/resource/bd41992a-987a-4cca-8798-fbe1cd946b07
 Parking: https://data.wprdc.org/dataset/pittsburgh-parking-authority-meter-areas/resource/c4571554-aaf1-4d02-9739-60a78875bb1d

 This project examines three datasets (Fire incidents, monthly criminal activity, parking meters in the city of Pittsburgh) to determine which neighborhood in Pittsburgh is the "best".
-For our project "best" was determined by which neighborhood is the safest, a fact examined in our datasets.
+For our project "Best" was determined by which neighborhood is the safest, a fact examined in our datasets.